mvrckwong/Collaboration-and-Competition/README.md

 ### Prerequisite:

+Install the following guidelines in order to do the following repository:

 ### Installation:

 ## 3. Instructions:

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Collaboration_Competition.ipynb` to get started with training your own agent!

 ## 4. Running the Tests: